-To finish strong you need a Superior Primer that can help solidify and protect the surface.
-Integrally colored Sanded Primecoat Primer helps make finishes brighter and deeper, reduces efflorescence and extends finish coverage rates and provides extra grip for the textured finish.
-Suitable for priming new stucco and concrete that has a pH of 13 or less.
+High quality sanded exterior acrylic primer that helps solidify and protect the surface.
+Integrally colored Sanded Primecoat Primer helps make finishes brighter and deeper, reduces efflorescence and extends finish coverage rates.
+Suitable for priming Master Wall® base coats, new stucco, masonry and concrete that has a pH of 13 or less.

 Shelf Life: 2 years